If You Love Something, Set It Free: How To Know When To Let Go

 Imagine a scenario where you fully accept the situation and what it might look like.
 How would you act, feel, and think?

 Be empathetic to your bodily sensations and emotions.
-Accepting doesn't necessarily mean not feeling hurt or upset about the situation.
+Accepting doesn't necessarily mean not feeling hurt or upset about the situation or rejection.
 You can feel your emotions.

 If you struggle with acceptance, do a pros and cons chart of accepting the situation.